hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 And _voilà_, we have our errored users stored!
 ## Views
 Last but no least, we have the Views section.
 This section allows us to create dashboards with the data we are ingesting through the pipeline, and analyze it in several ways!
-The interface is pretty similiar as the one our colleague Óscar explained in this (AÑADIR LINK POST OSCAR) post, so we are skipping the setup part.
+The interface is pretty similiar as the one our colleague [Óscar](https://www.habla.dev/blog/2023/10/03/Exploring-KX-Dashboards.html) explained in this post, so we are skipping the setup part.
 Instead, we are going to show some possibilities to analyze this data.

 ### Heatmap
 First, we have created a heatmap that updates in real-time.
 This innovative heatmap dynamically illustrates user density across in this case Chicago.
 This live update feature ensures that the data displayed is always current, providing an accurate and up-to-the-minute view of network performance.
 This information enables us to optimize network coverage and capacity where it's most needed.